dtingg/hotel/design-activity.md

 ### Summary
 **My previous hotel program had four classes: Room, RoomBlock, Reservation, and BookingManager.
 After reviewing the code, I am still happy with how I split up the various responsibilities.
 I don't think any of my classes directly manipulate another class's instance variables.
 After more thought, I also don't think a class for DateRange is necessary.**

 **In order to improve my code, I did implement several custom errors.
-These help identify the specific problem instead of always returning an ArgumentError.**
+These help identify the specific problem instead of always returning an ArgumentError.
+In BookingManager, I also changed the data structures for all_rooms, all_reservations, and all_blocks to hashes instead of arrays, based on feedback I received from my original pull request.**